Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Difference Between Parlor Palm and Majesty Palm

-With the basics now laid out it is time to take a deeper look into what makes both of these plans such great options for homeowners looking to add some color, fresh air, and ambiance to their homes.
+With the basics now laid out, it is time to look deeper into what makes these plans such great options for homeowners looking to add color, fresh air, and ambiance to their homes.

 Leaves Shape and Texture